Bruins rally late, beat Wild 5-4 in OT on Krug’s goal

+BOSTON (AP) — It was only fitting the Boston Bruins got their first overtime win of the season after a comeback like that.

-BOSTON (AP) — Torey Krug scored 2:41 into overtime after David Krejci had two goals in the final two minutes of regulation, rallying the Boston Bruins to a 5-4 win over the Minnesota Wild on Saturday night.
+Torey Krug scored 2:41 into OT after David Krejci had two goals in the final two minutes of regulation, rallying the Bruins to a 5-4 win over the Minnesota Wild on Saturday night.

+The Bruins were 0-5 in extra time this season, losing once in OT and four times in the shootout.

+“Might as well go down swinging if you’re going to a shootout,” Krug said, joking.
+“That’s not our thought process, but looking at it you might as well think that way.
+We were in attack mode a little bit more.”

 Jake DeBrusk and Brad Marchand also scored to help Boston pick up at least a point for the seventh straight game (4-0-3).
 Tuukka Rask finished with 32 saves in place of backup Jaroslav Halak, who was scheduled to start.

+Rask stopped Jason Zucker on a breakaway with about three minutes to play in regulation and made a stop with the toe of his skate nearly doing the splits off a deflected shot in OT before Krug’s game-winner.

+“We had our chances to put the game away,” Zucker said.
+“I’ve got to score on that.
+That’s three goals up.”

-Victor Rask, Eric Staal, Kevin Fiala and Jason Zucker scored for the Wild, who were on the verge of sending Boston to its first regulation loss at home this season but fell to 3-0-2 in their last five games.
+Victor Rask, Eric Staal, Kevin Fiala and Zucker scored for the Wild, who were on the verge of sending Boston to its first regulation loss at home this season but fell to 3-0-2 in their last five games.
 Alex Stalock had 34 saves.

 The Bruins remained the only NHL team yet to lose in regulation at home (9-0-4).

+“Sometimes coaches take it a little harder than players.
+I’ll get over it tomorrow,” Wild coach Bruce Boudreau said.
+“We played a team that’s played 12 games in their building and hadn’t had a regulation loss.
+Arguably the best team in the league and we played them shot-for-shot, hit-for-hit until the last five minutes.
+Once they got that feeling it was hard to stop them.”

-Krug cut between a pair of Minnesota players and slipped a shot between Stalock’s pads for the game-winner.
+Krug cut between a pair of Minnesota players and slipped a shot between Stalock’s pads for the winner.

 Trailing 4-2, Boston started its improbable comeback when Krejci scored his first with Tuukka Rask off for an extra skater with 1:55 to play.
-Then, with Luke Kunin off for tripping and Rask pulled again, Krejci one-timed Patrice Bergeron’s shot by Stalock from the left circle with 1:07 left in regulation.
+Then, with Luke Kunin off for tripping and Rask pulled again, Krejci one-timed Patrice Bergeron’s pass by Stalock from the left circle with 1:07 left in regulation.

 Trailing 1-0, Boston tied it when DeBrusk, cutting across in front of the crease, tipped Zdeno Chara’s shot into the net at 4:14 of the second.